✙ comments & commentary

 "No one is good but One, that is, God" (see: Luke 18:19).

-For this reason Apostle Paul advised us Christians to: “Test all things, hold fast what is good” (see: 1 Thes 5:21).
-The Bible - and also the tradition of the Desert Fathers and Mothers - are both filled with many similar examples and numerous exhortations to thoroughly check, inquire, and test both oneself and each other.
-Always.
+And even more so, the entire Bible - and also the living history of the Desert Fathers and Mothers (spanning from approximately 250 AD until 1400 AD) - are filled with numerous other examples and exhortations to thoroughly inquire, bring to light, and test (provided this is done with tact and loving kindness) both oneself and each other.
 Because: “No one is good but One, that is: God".
-Therefore, in regard to everybody else (including ourselves) it’s better to be careful.
+Therefore, in regard to everybody else (including ourselves) it’s better to be always both friendly and careful at the same time.

 This, then, is our Christian responsibility: to always hold on to God, while exercising our own good judgement without being judgmental.
 How and how well we do this will in many ways determine the direction, the flow, and the outcome of our life.